nic-at/certbot-dns-rcode0/README.rst

 You may need to set an even higher propagation time (>= 900 seconds) to give the RcodeZero DNS network time to propagate the entries!
 This may be annoying when calling certbot manually but should not be a problem in automated setups.

-(Note that the verbose and seemingly redundant ``certbot-dns-rcode0:`` prefix is currently imposed by certbot for external plugins.)

 Credentials
 -----------